-Finally, my brethren, be strong (strengthen yourselves in the Bible) in the Lord and in the power of His might (the true armor of God, the strength for those who take it to themselves.)"
-(Ephesians 6:10).
+Finally, my brethren, be strong (strengthen yourselves) in the Lord and in the power of His might (the true armor of God, the strength for those who take it to themselves, Ephesians 6:10).

 As with the loins, if the feet or ankles of a soldier do not have armor and injured, he is at a great disadvantage because he cannot keep up with the rest of the army.
 The same is true with the way that a Christian walks.
 Is one constantly stepping on other's toes, thus creating strife?
 On the other hand, does that person create peace by what they say and how they walk?

 As with a breastplate, the shield of a soldier is part of his armor used to ward off swords, spears, and arrows.
 Without the faith of Jesus Christ, a Christian will not have a shield to ward off the attacks of Satan and his demons.
-When we shield ourselves with righteousness, there is no evil spirit, not even Satan himself, that can touch us.
-There is no greater protection.
+When we shield ourselves with righteousness, there is no evil spirit, not even Satan himself, which can touch us.
+There is no greater protection!

 The sword of the Spirit, the only offensive part of the armor of God, is His word.
 It is man's instruction book designed to teach him how to live his life on earth.
 Without the Bible in our daily life we have no weapons which to fight lies, deceptions and the devil.